-Adding more than one driver to your rental agreement often carries a surcharge, anywhere between $7 and $25 per day.
-Note that some companies, like Avis and Budget, will allow the renter's spouse or domestic partner to drive the vehicle for no extra charge -- so if both partners are planning to take the wheel, consider renting from one of these providers.
+Adding more than one driver to your rental agreement often carries a surcharge.
+Note that some companies, like Avis, Enterprise and Budget, will allow the renter's spouse or domestic partner to drive the vehicle for no extra charge in some locations -- so if both partners are planning to take the wheel, consider renting from one of these providers.

 There may also be additional charges for things you had not considered, like infant and child seat rentals, roof racks, GPS navigation systems and other extras.
 These could run you anywhere from $5 to $25 or more per day, depending on where you rent.